IMPORTANT NOTICE FOR MABEL USERS!!

 Mabel was first released in May/June 2009.
 Version 1.0.2 was released in January 2012.
 Version 1.1.0 was released in January 2019, primarily because Apple announced that older apps such as Mabel 1.0 would not run on future versions of macOS.
+Version 1.1.1 was released in October 2023, primarily to fix a display problem caused by a change in MacOS 14 Sonoma.

-The first release of Mabel has all the main home-use features of Abel (described in the Abel documentation).
+Mabel has all the main home-use features of Abel (described in the Abel documentation).
 In outline:

 Mabel can ring from 3 to 24 bells.